Caoymc/Caoymc.github.io/_pages/about.md

 I am a job market candidate at the Department of Economics, Ohio State University.

 My research focuses on policy-relevant empirical questions in the fields of health and labor economics.
-I am particularly interested in questions related to adverse selection in US health insurance market.

 I am on the 2022-2023 job market and will be available for interviews at the ASSA and EEA meetings.